-There are major international studies investigating cannabis as a treatment option for negative symptoms of ASD; results due in 2019.
+There are major international studies investigating cannabis as a treatment option for symptoms of ASD.

 Autism Spectrum Disorder (ASD) is an umbrella term to describe a collection of disorders that are primarily characterized by difficulties with social interactions and language development.
 These disorders become apparent at a young age, and are often accompanied by behavioral issues.